thomasebsmith/rhubarb-os/README.md

 - [Recommended] QEMU (in order to emulate the operating system).
   Alternatively, an actual Raspberry Pi (to run the operating system).

-  Note: RhubarbOS has not yet been tested on an physical Raspberry Pi.
+  Note: RhubarbOS has not yet been tested on a physical Raspberry Pi.

 ## Quick Start
 ```sh